-Each student will receive notification by mail that his/her diploma has been received by the Office of Academic Records.
-Diplomas can be picked up during business hours in Memorial Hall Room 207.
-Hours are 9 a.m. - 5 p.m., Monday through Friday.
-Summer hours are Monday through Thursday, 9 a.m. - 5 p.m., Friday, 9 a.m. - 4 p.m.
+Each student will receive notification by mail that their diploma has been received by the Office of Academic Records.
+Diplomas can be picked up during business hours in Room 207 Memorial Hall.
+Hours are 9 a.m. to 5 p.m., Monday through Friday.
+Summer hours are 9 a.m. to 5 p.m., Monday through Thursday, and Friday, 9 a.m. to 4 p.m.

 How will I know if I have met all requirements for graduation?

 In addition to speaking with an adviser, undergraduates may check their degree audit via the Hofstra Portal to determine progress toward completion of degree requirements.

 - For students entering fall 2013, their requirements will be in the DegreeWorks degree audit system only.